Car accident in Texas?

 What to Expect After a Car Accident

-Treatment and documentation often shape what's possible in a claim.
+Records and a clear timeline often shape what's possible in a claim.

 Evidence matters